imoutsatsos/uno-choice-plugin/README.md

 Consider an example where the user needs to make a meal selection that complements the available wine selection.
 The food selection would be easier if some useful reference info could be offered when users considered a particular wine.
-We call this reference information the WINE_RULE and we can easily implement it using a Reactive Reference parameter.
+We call this reference information the 'WINE_RULE' and we can easily implement it using a Reactive Reference parameter.

-The WINE_RULE gets automatically updated when a user makes a new selection from the WINE_MENU (Note Referenced parameters=WINE_MENU).
-As a result, when we make a WINE_MENU selection we also get a WINE_RULE that can guide the FOOD_MENU selection.
+The 'WINE_RULE' gets automatically updated when a user makes a new selection from the 'WINE_MENU' (Note Referenced parameters=WINE_MENU).
+As a result, when we make a 'WINE_MENU' selection we also get a 'WINE_RULE' that can guide the 'FOOD_MENU' selection.

 ![](https://wiki.jenkins.io/download/attachments/74875908/ACR_r03.gif?version=1&modificationDate=1435928651000&api=v2)

 ### Reactive Reference Configuration (Example 03)

-The complete configuration of the WINE_RULE parameter is shown below.
+The complete configuration of the 'WINE_RULE' parameter is shown below.

 ![](https://wiki.jenkins.io/download/attachments/74875908/ACR_c03.png?version=1&modificationDate=1435929437000&api=v2)

 ### Reactive Reference Groovy script (Example 03)

-The groovy script that generates the WINE_RULE **formatted HTML** for each of the choices is shown below.
+The groovy script that generates the 'WINE_RULE' **formatted HTML** for each of the choices is shown below.

 ```groovy
 switch(WINE_MENU) {